 General Synod Marches in Support of the Coalition of Immokalee Workers, July 20, 2011

 On Monday, July 4, 2011, over 400 people attending the UCC's General Synod in Tampa, FL., marched in support of the Coalition of Immokalee Workers and their efforts to improve pay and working conditions in the Florida tomato fields.
-See the UC News story and video (scroll down to Immokalee Workers March) and the story and photos from the Coalition of Immokalee Workers.
+See the UC News story and the Coalition of Immokalee Workers' story and photos from the march.

 The Coalition of Immokalee Workers has stuggled for over a decade to bring justice to the Florida tomato fields.
 Starting in the mid-1990s, farm workers engaged in talks, marches, and other measures to convince growers to pay tomato pickers a penny more per pound for the tomatoes they picked in the fields near Immokalee, Florida.
 In 2001, after these tactics had failed to bring the needed improvements, the Coalition called for a boycott of Taco Bell, one of the buyers of the tomatoes.